-In many application deployment scenarios it is sometimes required to just have a client runtime rather than a full-sized ORB implementation.
-If the application is a pure client and has no server side functionality, such as POA creation and object activation, VisiBroker provides a client runtime library for such scenarios.
-The VisiBroker Client Runtime has a smaller memory footprint compared to the full VisiBroker implementation.
-The client runtime is provided as a Java archive (vbjclientorb.jar) file which is installed under the /lib directory in the VisiBroker installation.
+In many application deployments you need only a client run-time rather than a full-sized ORB implementation.
+If the application is a pure client and has no server-side functionality, such as POA creation and object activation, VisiBroker provides a client run-time library for such scenarios.
+The VisiBroker Client Run-time has a smaller memory footprint compared to the full VisiBroker implementation.
+The client run-time is provided as a Java archive (vbjclientorb.jar) file which is installed under the /lib directory in the VisiBroker installation.

-The Client Runtime does not support full ORB functionality.
+The Client Run-time does not support full ORB functionality.

-The following features are supported by the VisiBroker client runtime library:
+The following features are supported by the VisiBroker client run-time library:

 - Client-side functionality such as invoking operations on remote servers and services is provided.
 Applications using the client runtime can still make use of services like Interface Repository, Naming Service, RequestAgent (only Polling mode), etc. They can also make use of GateKeeper for firewall traversal, and they can invoke operations on servers that are registered with Object Activation Daemon (OAD).
-They are also able to use OSAgent for locating servers. - Client-side interceptors such as Bind Interceptor, and Request Interceptors (both VisiBroker 4x and Portable Interceptors) can be used. - VisiSecure client-side functionality is also available.
+They are also able to use OSAgent for locating servers. - Client-side interceptors such as Bind Interceptor, and Request Interceptors (both VisiBroker 4x and Portable Interceptors) can be used. - · VisiSecure client-side functionality is also available.
+However, additional security JAR files are required to be included in the classpath (see instruction in "Usage" below).